maxtybar/opensearch-embeddings-cdk/README.md

 * OpenSearch Serverless collection
 * SageMaker Jupyter Notebook instance
 * Lambda Custom Resource that will run once on deployment and create a vector index
-* IAM role with ``AmazonS3FullAccess`` and ``AmazonSageMakerFullAccess`` and access to the OpenSearch collection that was provisioned for SageMaker Jupyter Notebook
+* IAM role with ``AmazonS3FullAccess`` and ``AmazonSageMakerFullAccess``, Bedrock full access, and access to the OpenSearch collection that was provisioned for SageMaker Jupyter Notebook
-* IAM role with access to the OpenSearch collection that was provisioned for SageMaker Jupyter Notebook
+* IAM role with access to the OpenSearch collection that was provisioned for Custom Resource Lambda to create a vector index in the collection

 Due to lengthy time it takes to spin up OpenSearch collection, the whole deployment will take around 15-20 minutes.